Daisy-Engineer/Oil_Rate_Predict/README.md

 The revision sub-folder has both code and production data for all 65 wells in the unconventional resources Denver-Julesburg (DJ) Basin.

 All the code files are written in Google Colab.
-The production data is saved in my Google Drive for easy access.
+The csv files of production data for all wells are saved in the Google Drive for easy access.